ton-blockchain/ton-connect/README.md

 #### How do you detect whether the app is embedded in the wallet?

-JS SDK does that for you; see `autoconnect()` method.
-If you build your own SDK you should detect `window.tonconnect` binding.
+JS SDK does that for you; just get wallets list `connector.getWallets()` and check `embedded` property of the corresponding list item.
+If you build your own SDK you should check `window.[targetWalletJsBridgeKey].tonconnect.isWalletBrowser`.

 #### How do you detect if the wallet is a browser extension?

-Like with embedded apps (see above), JS SDK detects it for you via `window.tonconnect` binding.
+Like with embedded apps (see above), JS SDK detects it for you via `injected` property of the corresponding `connector.getWallets()` list item.
+If you build your own SDK you should check that `window.[targetWalletJsBridgeKey].tonconnect` exists.

 #### How do I make my own bridge?